Tikamin557/Ts-Core/docs/ModderGuide_RelationshipServices.md

 Relationship Services are **read-only**.

-They do **not** modify:

-- marriages
-- friendships
-- dating
-- roommate status

-They simply expose relationship information through Content Patcher tokens.
+They do not modify marriages, friendships, dating relationships, or roommate status.
+They only expose existing relationship information through Content Patcher tokens.

 ---